Business document template management

 Template design is vital for your company’s brand.
 It influences how communication materials are perceived by their audience, regardless of whether they are being used internally or externally.
-If presentations given by different members of the same company contain different brand elements because they haven’t all used the correct PowerPoint template, then it will impact the perception of the brand.
+If presentations given by different company members contain different brand elements because they haven’t all used the correct PowerPoint template, it will impact brand perception.

 For usability and brand consistency, it’s important to consider the placement of company logos, icons, legal disclaimers and other elements across different document types.
-For example, a legal contract template must look professional whilst also containing important brand elements, in a design that enhances usability.
-A presentation template must be designed with a focus on attention and clarity, whilst also containing clearly recognizable branding.
+For example, a legal contract template must look professional while also containing important brand elements in a design that enhances usability.
+A presentation template must be designed with a focus on attention and clarity while also containing clearly recognizable branding.